False Vacuum Decay in Flat-Band Ferromagnets: Role of Quantum Geometry and Chiral Edge States: Model for twisted MoTe

 for the topmost hole band with projector $P(\kk) = \mathcal{U}(\kk) \mathcal{U}^\dagger(\kk)$ and eigenvector $\mathcal{U}(\kk)$.
 The reduced Ginzburg temperature Eq.~\eqref{eq:relativeGinzburgTemp} depends on the effective interaction strength $U$, which in theoretical models of twisted MoTe$_2$ sensitively depends on the chosen dielectric screening constant~\cite{chen2025fractionalcherninsulatorquantum}.
 Hence, we calculate $t_G$ for several values of $U$ (see Fig.~\ref{fig:GinzburgTemperatureMoTe2}), assuming a critical temperature of approximately $T_c \approx 10$~K~\cite{anderson_ProgrammingCorrelated_2023, zeng_ThermodynamicEvidence_2023, park_ObservationFractionally_2023}.
 Due to the presence of a large quantum metric, which controls quantum fluctuations, we find generically small reduced Ginzburg temperatures $t_G \ll 1$, justifying our mean-field treatment in the main text.

 To give order-of-magnitude estimates for the surface tension of twisted MoTe$_2$, it is convenient to work with a real-space lattice model, instead of the continuum model Eq.~\eqref{eq:cont_2}.
 The two topmost hole bands of Eq.~\eqref{eq:cont_2} can be mapped to an extended Haldane model on a honeycomb lattice with up to third-nearest neighbor hopping~\cite{chen2025fractionalcherninsulatorquantum, he2025fractionalcherninsulatorscompeting}.
 We use the following hopping parameters: $t_1=3.225$ meV, $t_2=-2.210$ meV, $t_3=-0.947$ meV.
 Nearest-neighbor and third-nearest hoppings are purely real, while the next-nearest neighbor hopping has a complex phase of $e^{i\frac{2\pi}{3}}$.
 These parameters are adopted from Ref.~\cite{chen2025fractionalcherninsulatorquantum} and approximate the particle-hole transformed two topmost bands of twisted MoTe$_2$ at a twist angle around $\theta=3.7^\circ$, corresponding to a moir\'e lattice constant of $a_M \approx 5.5$ nm.
+Upon increasing repulsive interactions, the model transitions to a ferromagnetic phase which breaks discrete time reversal symmetry $U(1)_{S_z}\times \mathcal{T} \rightarrow U(1)_{S_z}$.
+The presence of topological bands leads to an Ising anisotropy for the magnet~\cite{Wu_TopologicalInsulators_2019,Qiu2025}, which allows us to neglect spin-wave fluctuations in our model.
 For clarity, we restrict the model in the main text to repulsive on-site interactions $U$.
 In a more accurate description of twisted MoTe$_2$, longer-range interactions are expected to be relevant.
 However, we have verified that including interaction terms beyond the on-site term does not qualitatively modify our results.
 Since our goal is to obtain an order-of-magnitude estimate, and given that it is not clear to what extent a honeycomb-lattice model is sufficient to quantitatively describe twisted MoTe$_2$, we choose to work with the minimal model for simplicity.
 We assume translational invariance in the $y$ direction, while we put two domain walls in the $x$ direction.
 In the zero-temperature limit for $U=50\; \mathrm{meV}$, we obtain a surface tension of $\sigma_0 \approx 0.17 \; \mathrm{meV/nm}$, corresponding to a critical bubble radius of $R_c \approx 2 \; \mu\mathrm{m}$ under a magnetic field of $B_z = 10\; \mathrm{mT}$ (to be compared with typical coercive fields of $B_z^c \sim 100\; \mathrm{mT}$).
 While varying $U$ or including longer-range interactions will quantitatively alter the value of the surface tension $\sigma$, the key takeaway is that the expected critical radius is comparable to an optical spot size.